oneyanshi/csc521/python-quirk/README.md

 # :sparkles: python-quirk :sparkles:

 ## General List
-- [ ] finish the rest of the interpreter
+- [ ] finish the rest of the interpreter (function calls in particular, multiple assignment)

 ## Navigation
 * [How to Use](#how-to-use)